Tag Archive for Apple

 It was the prospect of having Photoshop Elements going on Linux that got me thinking about working with WINE.
 The cause of that was Elements’ inability to edit, create and save files to a VMware shared folder.
 As it turned out, there was more to my WINE adventures than getting Elements working.
 Because I was in learning mode, those adventures turned out to be messy ones with WINE getting uninstalled and reinstalled a number of times.
 For the last of these, I forced matters by installing from a DEB package rather than going through Ubuntu’s normal channels.
 The openSUSE journey was a bit more orderly and that VM option remains if I want to go experimenting more.

 Along the way, I got the Windows version of Opera going as a test.
 When trying out WINE in former times, I never tried installing applications into it like I do now.
 I don’t know if this was because I hadn’t made an important connection or that wasn’t the way that things used to be.
 Flushed with the success of Opera, I went further and discovered that Dreamweaver 8 and Altova’s XMLSpy 2007 Professional work without my breaking a sweat.
 Photoshop Elements was another story and one that I have told before.
-Apple’s iTunes was another thing that I tried but without success, even with a useful guide on Wine Review; for some reason, I’m having trouble getting the installation to complete successfully.
+Apple’s iTunes was another thing that I tried but without success, even with a useful guide on Wine Reviews; for some reason, I’m having trouble getting the installation to complete successfully.
 I think that I’ll leave my tinkering at that for now but my general impression is that WINE works well these days, even if there is the odd crash or inexplicable disappearance of an application window.
 The latter happened with Dreamweaver and XMLSpy and I needed to log off and back on again to clear the slate for further progress.

-• As is commonly the case with places like these, all the views that you find expressed on here in postings and articles are mine alone and not those of any organisation with which I have any association, through work or otherwise.
-With regards to any comments left on the site, I reserve the right to reject any that are inappropriate.
-Otherwise, whatever is said is the sole responsibility of whoever is leaving the comment.
+• All the views that you find expressed on here in postings and articles are mine alone and not those of any organisation with which I have any association, through work or otherwise.
+As regards editorial policy, whatever appears here is entirely of my own choice and not that of any other person or organisation.